 Established, Diversified Customer Base.
 We have long-standing relationships with many of our top customers, which we believe remain strong.
 We maintain a broad base of customers, including leading solar cell manufacturing companies, as well as semiconductor and wafer manufacturing companies.
 During fiscal 2009, our largest customer accounted for approximately 16% of our net revenue and our top 10 customers collectively represented approximately 62% of our net revenue.
-In fiscal 2007, our largest customer accounted for approximately 20% of our net revenue, and our top 10 customers collectively represented approximately 62% of our net revenue.
+In fiscal 2008, our largest customer accounted for approximately 20% of our net revenue, and our top 10 customers collectively represented approximately 62% of our net revenue.
+In fiscal 2008, our largest customer accounted for approximately 20% of our net revenue.
 In fiscal 2007, our largest customer accounted for approximately 13% of our net revenue, and our top 10 customers collectively represented approximately 52% of our net revenue.
-In fiscal 2007, our largest customer accounted for 16%, 4% and 13% of our net revenue in fiscal 2009, 2008 and 2007, respectively.
+E-Ton Solar Tech accounted for 16%, 4% and 13% of our net revenue in fiscal 2009, 2008 and 2007, respectively.
 At the end of fiscal 2009 and 2008, 31% and 40% of our total backlog consisted of orders and deferred revenue from E-Ton Solar Tech, respectively.
 The customer-supplier relationship is our sole relationship with E-Ton Solar Tech.

 Proven Acquisition Track Record.
 Over the last fifteen years we have developed an acquisition program that has resulted in the acquisition of four significant businesses.
 In October 2007, we acquired R2D, a solar and semiconductor automation company located near Montpellier, France.
 We believe the acquisition of the technology and business of R2D enhances our growth strategy by allowing us to increase our sales by offering an integrated system under the Tempress brand to the solar industry.
 In July 2004, we acquired the Bruce Technologies line of semiconductor horizontal furnace operations, product lines and other assets from Hitachi-Kokusai, a wholly-owned subsidiary of Hitachi, Japan and its affiliate, Kokusai Electric Europe, GmbH.
 Bruce Technologies has a large installed base, including several large semiconductor manufacturers.
 In July 1997, we acquired substantially all of the assets of PR Hoffman.
-This acquisition enabled us to offer new consumable products, including lapping and polishing machines and related consumable and spare parts to our existing customer base as well as to target new customers.
+This acquisition enabled us to offer new consumable products, including lapping and polishing carriers, polishing templates, lapping and polishing machines and related consumable and spare parts to our existing customer base as well as to target new customers.
 In 1994, we acquired certain assets of Tempress and hired Tempress's engineers to develop our first models of the Tempress horizontal diffusion furnaces for production in The Netherlands.